Group W Films

-Group W Films is a film production company which was an offshoot of Westinghouse Broadcasting Corporation.
+Group W Films is a film production company which was an offshoot of Westinghouse Broadcasting.

 Richard Pack was president from 1968 to 1972.

 In December 1968 the company signed a contract with Australia's NLT Films to make two movies a year for five years, starting with Squeeze a Flower and Wake in Fright.
 They only made those two films with NLT.